CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 Param | Description
 --- | ---
-config | Encoded JSON with the params for creating named maps (the variables defined in the template). lmza | This attribute contains the same as config but LZMA compressed.
+config | Encoded JSON with the params for creating Named maps (the variables defined in the template). lmza | This attribute contains the same as config but LZMA compressed.
 It cannot be used at the same time as `config`. callback | JSON callback name.